borason/performer/doc/manual/UserManual.md

 └────────────────────────┘   └────────────────────────┘
 ```

-The project is split into two blocks, a global block of data and a block of data for each of the 8 tracks.
-Each track contains a block of settings and 16 sequences.
-Each sequence in turn contains a block of settings and its 64 steps.
+The project is split into two regions.
+The first region contains the project settings, layout, song data, play state and routing data.
+The second region contains data for each of the 8 tracks, which in turn contains the track settings and 16 sequences.
+Each sequence in turn contains the sequence settings and 64 steps.

 > Note: Calibration data is stored in the flash memory of the micro controller and can be backed up and restored from the SD card.
-This allows for changing the SD card or run the sequencer without an SD card at all and still have it properly calibrated.
+This allows exchanging the SD card while running the sequencer or run the sequencer without an SD card at all and still have it properly calibrated.

 <!-- Track -->

 <h3 id="concepts-track">Track</h3>

-Each of the 8 available tracks is independent of every other track.
-This means that every sequence of a track can have a different time division, run mode, duration or scale among other things.
+Each of the 8 available tracks can run independent of every other track.
+This means that every sequence in a track can have a different time division, run mode, duration or scale among other properties.

 <h4>Track Mode</h4>

-Each track can be configured to a specific track mode.
+Tracks can be configured to a specific track mode.
 The following modes are available:

 - Note
 - Curve